One Week in Hawaii with Kids

 Which Hawaiian Island to Visit

 When you sit down to plan your first trip to Hawaii, the burning question is likely which Hawaiian island to visit.
 I know for certain the first thing I did was Google “best island to visit in Hawaii”.
 Hawaii is comprised of numerous islands, but according to my research and discussions with people, it seemed like if it is one of your first trips to Hawaii people tend to start with one of the main islands: Hawaii, Oahu, Maui, or Kauai.
 Asking people or researching what is the best island in Hawaii is sort of like asking someone the best flavor of ice cream, everyone is going to have their own opinion.
 So we really needed to focus on the best island in Hawaii to visit for our first time, and that would be good for kids!
 One could honestly argue that you really can’t go wrong, and any island is the best Hawaiian island to visit.
 We decided for this first opportunity to visit Hawaii we would spend half the time in Maui, and the other half in Kauai.
 We got the impression that Maui was a good representation of Hawaii overall.
 And Kauai would give us that adventure like feel on a smaller island.
 An additional factor that helped my decisions, was that we wanted to use World of Hyatt points for our Hawaii resorts and both Maui and Kauai had awesome Hyatt properties.
-More on how we saved money on flights and hotels in a later post…
+Check out this post to find out how we saved money on our trip to Hawaii: Hawaii Trip Cost.

 Where to Stay in Hawaii with a Family